 Sometimes.
 Following a negative media reaction to the updates released in September 2016, HP made downloadable versions available that would roll back the changes to the dynamic security feature.
 However, more recent updates have not attracted the same attention, so without the public and media pressure to address the issue, HP have not been inclined to make later changes reversible.

-In almost all printers made after December 2016, there is no realistic way to reverse a firmware update.
+In many printers made after December 2016, there is no realistic way to reverse a firmware update.
 Your best option is simply to prevent the next update causing the same problem - see here for instructions.

 If you bought them from us, and they are still within the warranty period (usually a year), then the answer is yes.

 We may not have replacement stock for a short while after a firmware update, while we source cartridges with the new chip type, but we will make sure you are covered.
 You can return your cartridges (including partially used items) for replacements if we have them, or if not, for credit towards either replacements when they arrive, or OEM cartridges (which will be more expensive, so there will be a price difference to pay).
 Alternatively, you can get a refund.